 Applicants to the Medical Radiation Sciences (MRS) program (Nuclear Medicine & Molecular Imaging Technology, Radiation Therapy or Radiological Technology) must provide copies of official/original academic documents which will be assessed by Enrolment Services at the University of Toronto.
 The MRS program does not require or evaluate external credential assessments like those provided by WES or ICAS.

 The Michener English Language Assessment (MELA) measures English Language proficiency in four skill areas: Speaking, Listening, Reading and Writing.
 The MELA test scores are reported using the Canadian Language Benchmarks which are a Canadian national standard of English Language proficiency.
 A minimum score of 8 on all components is required to be considered for admission to Michener programs.
-Visit the MELA Registration page or MELA website for further information.
+Visit the Michener English Language Assessment course page for Registration or MELA website for further information.

-The scoring for IELTS is an overall score of 6.5 with all components (bands) of the test being at a 6 or above.
+Applicants require an overall IELTS score of 6.5 with all components (bands) of the test being at a 6 or above.
 ‘Academic’ test format is required.
-Information is available from IELTS Office, IELTS Test Centre
+Please visit IELTS for more information.

 The scores required for TOEFL are a minimum TOEFL score of 100 (iBT) with a minimum of 22 on the Writing Section or 250 (computer) or 600 (written) and TWE of 5.0.
 Unless applicants have written a TWE along with the paper-based TOEFL test, they will be required to write that portion of the assessment.
-Applicants can also get information from TOEFL website, by e-mail at firstname.lastname@example.org, by phone (609) 771-7100, and by fax (609) 771-7500.
-The closest testing centre to Michener is located at Bloor and Islington, phone number (416) 236-2629.
-The Michener Institute’s testing centre code is 0323
+For more information about the test and testing centres, please check the TOEFL website .
+You can also reach them by e-mail at firstname.lastname@example.org, and by phone (609) 771-7100.
+The Michener Institute’s testing centre code is 0323.